freyste/freyste.github.io/_posts/2020-5-15-Hydroponics.md

 ![_config.yml]({{ site.baseurl }}/images/bike_carry.jpeg)

 In our prototype setup we discovered a few problems that would need addressing.
-The major one was that if we had multiple reservoirs in series we would need to be able to control how the long ebb and flow process took, or how quickly each plant rerservoir would flow into the next.
+The major one was that if we had multiple reservoirs in series we would need to be able to control how the long ebb and flow process took, or how quickly each plant reservoir would flow into the next.

 ![_config.yml]({{ site.baseurl }}/images/demo1.jpeg)